KxSystems/pykx/docs/getting-started/quickstart.md

 ### Creation of PyKX objects from Python data types

-Generation of PyKX objects from Python, Numpy, Pandas and PyArrow objects can be completed as follows using the `kx.toq` method.
+Generation of PyKX objects from Python, NumPy, Pandas and PyArrow objects can be completed as follows using the `kx.toq` method.

 ```python
 >>> pylist = [10, 20, 30]